Miserden

 Miserden is a village and civil parish in Stroud District, Gloucestershire, England, 4 mi north east of Stroud.
 The parish includes Whiteway Colony and the hamlets of Sudgrove and The Camp.
 In the 2001 census the parish had a population of 420, increasing to 449 at the 2011 census.
 The village lies in the Cotswolds at an elevation of over 240 m above the valley of the River Frome.

+Name and etymology

 Until the Middle Ages, Miserden was known as Greenhampstead, and was mentioned by that name in the Domesday Book.
 The name Miserden derives from Musardera, "Musard's manor" - Musard was the name of the family which held the manor at the time of the Domesday Book.
 Robert Musard built Miserden Castle in the 12th century.